zingale/pyjournal/README.md

 of appendices can be added to the end of the journal.
 The resulting PDF journal is searchable.

+Note: the current version of this works only for python 3

 * Installing:

   Simply clone the git repo and put the directory in your path.